junxit/us-congress-bills-112/bill.md

 >       - **(iii)** 60 percent in the third such year;
 >       - **(iv)** 40 percent in the fourth such year; and
 >       - **(v)** 20 percent in the fifth such year.
->     - **(D)** *State share* A State receiving a grant under this subsection may partner with 1 or more organizations to provide up to 50 percent of the State share of the cost of establishing or enhancing, and administering per-pupil facilities aid program.
+>     - **(D)** *State share* A State receiving a grant under this subsection may partner with 1 or more organizations to provide up to 50 percent of the State share of the cost of establishing or enhancing, and administering the per-pupil facilities aid program.
 >     - **(E)** *Multiple grants* A State may receive more than 1 grant under this subsection, so long as the amount of such funds provided to charter schools increases with each successive grant.
 >   - **(3)** *Use of funds*
 >     - **(A)** *In general* A State that receives a grant under this subsection shall use the funds made available through the grant to establish or enhance, and administer, a per-pupil facilities aid program for charter schools in the State of the applicant.
 >     - **(B)** *Evaluations; technical assistance; dissemination* From the amount made available to a State through a grant under this subsection for a fiscal year, the State may reserve not more than 5 percent to carry out evaluations, to provide technical assistance, and to disseminate information.
->     - **(C)** *Supplement, not supplant.* Funds made available under this subsection shall be used to supplement, and not supplant, State, and local public funds expended to provide per pupil facilities aid programs, operations financing programs, or other programs, for charter schools.
+>     - **(C)** *Supplement, not supplant* Funds made available under this subsection shall be used to supplement, and not supplant, State, and local public funds expended to provide per pupil facilities aid programs, operations financing programs, or other programs, for charter schools.
 >   - **(4)** *Requirements*
 >     - **(A)** *Voluntary participation* No State may be required to participate in a program carried out under this subsection.
 >     - **(B)** *State law*